-You don’t have to use a Solicitor to make or amend a Power of Attorney and the Office of Public Guardian provide useful advice and notes but if you would like more help to understand the application or need a capacity assessment or certificate provider please get in touch.
+You don’t have to use a Solicitor to make or amend a Power of Attorney and the Office of Public Guardian provide useful advice and notes but it is generally advised to get some help or at least get it checked to make sure it will have the effect that you want.
+If you would like some help to understand the application form or need a capacity assessment or certificate provider please get in touch.

 Someone lacks capacity if their mind is impaired or disturbed in some way, which means they’re unable to make a specific decision at that time.
 If you are not sure what this means or need an independent ‘Mental Capacity’ assessment please get in touch